 Cataracts: As with humans, dogs can get cataracts, but the presence of cataracts in young dogs, called juvenile cataracts, have a hereditary foundation.
 Cataracts are diagnosed by means of an ophthalmoscopic exam.
 If the dog is in good health, cataracts can be surgically removed with usually good results.
 More information.

 Osteochondritis dissecans (OCD): is a degeneration of bone underlying the cartilage layer of joints.
 It is a condition often seen in young fast growing dogs of the larger breeds.
 X-rays of suspected joints are often inconclusive.
 OCD usually appears during the growth phase of a young dog, usually six to nine months of age.
 OCD can affect the shoulder, ankle or elbow joint.
 It is painful and the dog limps.
 Physical impacts, like jumping off high objects and being overweight are contributing factors.

 Complete rest and limited playful activities for several weeks, often difficult with a young puppy, is effective treatment, or surgical removal of torn away cartilage pieces, is probably the fastest treatment.
 Controlling diet is important in fast growing breeds.

 Progressive Retinal Atrophy (PRA): is a family of diseases all involving the gradual deterioration of the retina.
 It is diagnosed by a retinoscopic exam or by means of an electroretinogram (ERG).
 Early in the disease, affected dogs become nightblind and lack the ability to see in dim light; later on daytime vision also fails.
 As their vision deteriorates, affected dogs adapt to their handicap very well, as long as their environment remains constant.
 Certain breeds are affected early in life, whereas in other breeds, PRA develops much later in onset.
-More PRA information.